Today • Islamic Date -

 What Does Ramadan Mean?

+When it comes to the key facts about Ramadan, a huge fact to know is what the name of the month means.
 The word "Ramadan" originates from the Arabic root "ramad," which means scorching heat or dryness.
-This symbolises the burning away of sins through fasting and sincere worship.
-Ramadan represents purification, both physical and spiritual, as Muslims strive to become closer to Allah.
+This symbolises the burning away of sins through fasting and sincere worship that Muslims partake in as much as possible throughout the month.
+Ramadan represents purification, both physical and spiritual, as Muslims strive to become closer to Allah (SWT).

-1. Ramadan is the holiest month in Islam, and fasting during this month is one of the Five Pillars of Islam.
+1. Ramadan is the holiest month in Islam, and fasting during this month is one of the Five Pillars of Islam (Sawm).

 2. Muslims fast from dawn to sunset, refraining from food, drink, and other physical needs.